BPC-157

 Modulation of VEGFR2 by BPC 157 in vascular healing

-Hsieh M.J. et al., Vascul Pharmacol · 2018
+Hsieh M.J. et al., Vascul Pharmacol, 2018 · 2018

-Cultured endothelial cells exposed to BPC-157 displayed increased VEGFR2 internalisation and enhanced tubular formation, suggesting a direct angiogenic mechanism independent of VEGF supply.
+Cultured endothelial cells exposed to BPC-157 displayed increased VEGFR2 internalisation and enhanced tubular formation, suggesting a direct angiogenic mechanism independent of exogenous VEGF supply.

 Counteraction of NSAID-induced gut lesions

-Sikiric P. et al., Curr Pharm Des · 2014
+Sikiric P. et al., Curr Pharm Des, 2014 · 2014

 BPC-157 reduced gastric and small-bowel ulceration in rodents pre-treated with high-dose indomethacin and diclofenac, with parallel preservation of liver function markers.